supertestnet/workchain/README.md

 However, this incentive model introduces a bootstrapping problem: blocks on the sidechain *cost* at least $2000 to mine, therefore miners will only do so if they earn more than that in revenue.
 And, since there is no coinbase reward, that revenue must all come from transaction fees.
 But it's *hard* for a blockchain to get so popular that its miners earn $2000 in transaction fees per block.
 Your blockchain has to have a lot of usage, and, at least in their initial stages, they usually don't.

-To compensate for this problem, perhaps the sidechain's developers could *start it out* as a standard, federated sidechain, but shift to the workchain model when transaction fees regularly exceed $2000 per block.
+To compensate for this problem, perhaps the workchain's developers could *start it out* as a standard, federated sidechain, but shift to the workchain model when transaction fees regularly exceed $2000 per block.
 That might work, but, if the federation holds a lot of money, they might not *want* to make the shift when the time comes.
 Moreover, if liquid and rsk are any indication, getting enough users to pay $2000 per block in transaction fees may never happen.
 So the bootstrapping problem may just be insurmountable.

 # Acknowledgements